evgenyneu/evgenii.com/app/resume/index.md

 **Address**: St Kilda, VIC, Australia, {{ site.author.email }}

-**Objective**: Seeking position as technical lead or senior developer in a software development project utilizing my experience.
+**Objective**: Seeking position as technical lead or senior developer in a software development project utilising my experience.

 I am an accomplished Senior Software Engineer focused on quality, creativity and solid results, with experience in the full software development life cycle including design, implementation, testing and deployment.